Jessica Kaplan of Orange 142 Shares Inside Knowledge

 CS: Do you need to reinvent the approach with every campaign?

 JK: We always need to look at a campaign with a fresh eye.
-Social media as a whole and industry are ever-changing.
+Social media as a whole and the industry are ever-changing.
 We see new platforms arise and gain popularity, algorithm changes, and trends that come and go fairly quickly.

 But the biggest contributor to success with social media campaigns is the ability to test different approaches and see what works and where we can fine-tune strategies.

-CS: In his book Filterworld, Kyle Chayka, writes that understanding how a social platform optimizes content is incredibly crucial, and when an algorithm changes, it can make or break an influencer’s relevance, and ultimately, career.
+CS: In his book Filterworld, Kyle Chayka writes that understanding how a social platform optimizes content is incredibly crucial, and when an algorithm changes, it can make or break an influencer’s relevance and ultimately, career.

 JK: Understanding how the platform prioritizes content is essential, and the platforms change their algorithms for a number of reasons.
 This is why we must have a strong relationship with clients for whom we manage their social media initiatives.
 With the rationale behind our recommendations, our clients support us in making adjustments as necessary.
 For example, as Instagram has prioritized Reels, we implemented more short-form videos into our content rollout to drive more views.